Hi, welcome to this fun read on Nursing Interview Questions and Answers.

 You may also find another person to stand in for the colleague.

-If the colleague’s lateness is becoming recurrent, you should inform your supervisor.
+If the colleague’s lateness is recurring, you should inform your supervisor.

 I had a long shift that day and was very tired.